MicrosoftDocs/winrt-api/windows.ui.core.animationmetrics/animationeffect.md

 The user has stopped dragging an item.

 ### -field TransitionContent:23
-Large-scale content replacement is occuring.
+Large-scale content replacement is occurring.

 ### -field Reveal:24
 UI expands around a tapped or clicked target.